-This topic describes some of the new features in Windows Server 2019.
+This article describes some of the new features in Windows Server 2019.
 Windows Server 2019 is built on the strong foundation of Windows Server 2016 and brings numerous innovations on four key themes: Hybrid Cloud, Security, Application Platform, and Hyper-Converged Infrastructure (HCI).
-To find out What's New in Windows Server, version 1809, see What's New in Windows Server, version 1809.

 Because Windows Server 2019 is a Long-Term Servicing Channel (LTSC) release, it includes the Desktop Experience.
-(It's not included in Windows Server, version 1709, Windows Server, version 1803, or Windows Server, version 1809, because Semi-Annual Channel (SAC) releases don't include the Desktop Experience by design; they are strictly Server Core and Nano Server container image releases.)
+(Semi-Annual Channel (SAC) releases don't include the Desktop Experience by design; they are strictly Server Core and Nano Server container image releases.)
 As with Windows Server 2016, during setup of the operating system you can choose between Server Core installations or Server with Desktop Experience installations.

 System Insights is a new feature available in Windows Server 2019 that brings local predictive analytics capabilities natively to Windows Server.
 These predictive capabilities, each backed by a machine-learning model, locally analyze Windows Server system data, such as performance counters and events, providing insight into the functioning of your servers and helping you reduce the operational expenses associated with reactively managing issues in your Windows Server deployments.